TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 You have successfully opted out of online behavioral advertising.
 The opt-out will take effect upon your next visit using the same device to Bank of America Sites.

-Here's what you need to know (and do) to stay as safe as possibleRead about trending scams
+Here's what you need to know (and do) to stay as safe as possible

+Protect yourself from scams related to the coronavirus
+Scammers are taking advantage of fears surrounding the coronavirus.
+The best way to avoid being scammed is to know their tricks.
+Trending scams
+Federal Trade Commission's Coronavirus Scam Tips layer

 **Your privacy and security is our top priority!
 Here are the ways we protect you:**